RaphaelRe/Wismut_ME_Bayes/README.md

 - `wismut/`
     Contains the MCMC algorithm and utility modules containing functions for pre- and post-processing.

+- `data/`
+    Contains the used data.
+As data cannot be shared, it just holds the pseudo data used to generate simulated data, that would be stored in the same directory.

 #### Other files

 - `requirements.txt`